 Article 1: Membership

 i.
-Any intern at an organization falling within the United Nations (UN) system in Geneva, as well as any intern at CERN, NGOs and other international organizations in the Geneva area, is eligible to join the Geneva Interns’ Association (hereafter ‘the Association’).
+Any intern at an organization falling within the United Nations (UN) system in Geneva, as well as any intern at CERN, NGOs, Private Sector, Civil Society and other international organizations in the Geneva area, is eligible to join the Geneva Interns’ Association (hereafter ‘the Association’).

 ii.
-Membership can be gained by applying to an officer of the Association and paying a membership fee.
-Members will receive a Membership Card, which is valid for the duration of a member’s internship, based on the records of the Association.
+Membership can be gained by applying to an officer of the Association and paying the membership fee.
+Members will receive a membership wristband or membership card relative to the working process of the Association.
+The membership wristband or membership card will be valid for the duration of the year in which it was purchased, based on the validation period on the card/wristband.

 iii.
 Membership can be given up at all times by communicating the intention to resign to an officer of the Association.